Fire Safety In Your Home

 - Have working smoke alarms in every room except the bathroom and garage.
-Test the alarm regularly by pushing the test button, and never let a battery go dead in them, change them regularly.
+Test the alarm regularly by pushing the test button, and never let a battery go dead in them, changing them regularly.
 At a minimum, your home insurance may require that you have smoke alarms installed.

-- Ensure all naked flames, and candles are fully extinguished before you go to bed or leave the house.
+- Ensure all naked flames and candles are fully extinguished before you go to bed or leave the house.

 - Never leave children unattended near open fires or naked flames.